-So, when I spoke with Andrew Shreve at Paiste a few weeks ago I was intrigued when Andrew asked me what type of sound I wanted to get from my new pair of would be hats.
-I responded that I wanted a “Bonham” sound.
-Without hesitation Andrew told me “you definitely want the 2002 Sound Edge hats and you won’t be disappointed.”
-That was an understatement.
-Andrew furthermore convinced me that 15” hats would be the way to go.
-Andrew assured me that a 15” pair would not be too large for what I wanted.
-Again, right on the money.
+Surprisingly, my conversation with Paiste was a quick one.
+They asked me what type of sound I wanted to get from my new pair of would be hats and I instinctively responded that I wanted a “Bonham” sound.
+Without hesitation a rep told me “you definitely want the 2002 Sound Edge hats and you won’t be disappointed.
+You will get the sound you want.
+No doubt.”
+If I am honest, my first reaction to that statement was “now that’s a sales pitch.”

-So, getting deep into my first gig with my new 2002’s I started to discover what, in part, made Bonham so diverse and what also made him sound like Bonham.
-No doubt Bonham is a legendary player and I am not suggesting by any stretch of the imagination that by merely employing any piece of equipment or instrument, in and of itself, that you too will become a legendary player.
-However, what I am suggesting is that certain equipment or certain instruments can make a big difference in your playing and sound and without a doubt, Paiste’s 2002 Sound Edge hi-hats fall in that category.
-They are indeed that certain set of cymbals.
+No doubt Bonham is a legendary player and I am not suggesting by any stretch of the imagination that by merely employing these hats (the 2002s) that you will transform yourself into John Bonham.
+However, what I am suggesting is that certain equipment or certain components of your instrument can make a big difference in your playing and sound and without a doubt, Paiste’s 2002 Sound Edge hi-hats fall in that category.
+They are indeed that certain set of cymbals that are difference makers.

 I am unable to explain how these hi-hats project what they project but I can tell you this.
 Give them a chance and you will hear a penumbra of sounds.
-Perhaps the most noticeable facet of these hats is they cut. . .above everything.
+Perhaps the most noticeable facet of these hats is that they cut. . .above everything.
 However, the cutting is not obnoxious or overbearing and instead, it is (to borrow from a Led Zeppelin song), a “presence.”
-They are bright cymbals whose appearance matches their sound.
-Their ability to cut above everything is nicely matched by the ability of these cymbals to also lay low if you need that kind of sound ala The Rover.
-Thus, these cymbals are easily capable of manipulation which for a drummer, is a great thing.
+They are bright cymbals whose appearance matches their sound and their ability to cut above everything is nicely matched by their ability to also lay low if you need that kind of sound.
+The 2002s are easily capable of manipulation which for a drummer, is a great thing.
 Being able to manipulate your instrument (or a component thereof) gives the player the ability to create many different sounds and feels.